SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 [ C ] If you have any doubt about her ability, don’t hire her.
 [ + that clause ] There’s no doubt that the show will be successful.

-(verb) - to be uncertain about something or someone, or to have difficulty believing something:
+doubt - (verb) to be uncertain about something or someone, or to have difficulty believing something:
 [ T ] He may come back tomorrow with the money, but I doubt it.

 without (a) doubt - used to emphasize your opinion: